heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 - [Fiche d'unité](https://gaps.heig-vd.ch/consultation/fiches/uv/uv.php?id=6573)
 - [Descriptif de module](https://gaps.heig-vd.ch/consultation/fiches/mv/mv.php?id=1905)
 - [Programme de formation](https://gaps.heig-vd.ch/consultation/teachingplans/)
-- 3 ECTS credits = 90 hours of work
+- 3 ECTS credits = ~75-90 hours
   - 48 hours in class (= 64 periods of 45 minutes)
-  - 42 hours outside of the class - We try our best to ensure you do not have to work that much outside of the class
+  - ~27-42 hours outside of the class - We try our best to ensure you do not have to work that much outside of the class

 ---